jegaths/dagflow/docs/getting_started.rst

 If you are importing a dag file for the first time, it will generate all the operators which is mentioned in the dag file and place it in the canvas.
 You can then edit the dagflow as per your requirement.

 .. note::
    For the first time the positions of the operators will be random.
 You can rearrange the operators as per your requirement and save the dagflow.
 The positions of the operators will be saved and the next time you open the dagflow the operators will be placed in the same position.
-Also before importing the dagfile make sure that all the operators in the dagfile is installed in the dagflow environment as well.
+Also, before importing the dagfile make sure that all the operators in the dagfile is installed in the dagflow environment as well.

 .. image:: https://raw.githubusercontent.com/jegaths/dagflow/main/docs/images/editor.png
    :alt: dagflow editor

 Operator Lists
 ^^^^^^^^^^^^^^
-Once you are in editor page you can see a canvas with a list of operators.
+Once you are in the editor page, you can see a canvas with a list of operators.
 You can drag and drop the operators to the canvas and start building your dagflow.

 Dagflow details
 ^^^^^^^^^^^^^^^